 What all this means is that many estates, even those well below $12.06 million may now need a 706 done, which is a golden opportunity for you, if you know how to properly prepare the Form 706!

-Please join us and nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for this 2-part series entitled, “Properly Preparing the Form 706 (Estate Tax Return)”.
+Nationally renowned tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, has put together this 2-part program, “Properly Preparing the Form 706 (Estate Tax Return)”.

 On these two in-depth 90-minute programs, you will learn:

 - How to successfully navigate the Form 706, line-by-line